Volunteer Legal Internships

 As an intern/extern, you will have the opportunity to work on cases requiring extensive legal research, brief writing, settlement negotiations, as well as other duties necessary for the handling of pending litigation matters.
 Ideal candidates will have strong writing and analytical skills, the ability to work within tight deadlines on multiple projects simultaneously, exceptional legal research skills, and a desire to learn about the nation's transportation industry.
 While the position is unpaid, in the past, our interns have been able to receive academic credit for their experiences in our office through programs with their law schools.

-We are now seeking applications for Summer 2013.
-The application period will close on Friday, February 15, 2013.
-To apply, please send your resume, along with a short cover letter (1 page maximum) and a writing sample (20 pages or less) to the attention of Timothy H. Goodman, Senior Trial Attorney via email only at firstname.lastname@example.org.
+We will be hiring a summer intern for Summer 2015 and will accept applications from December 1, 2014 to January 16, 2015.
+Applications received outside of this time frame will not be considered.
+To apply, please send your resume, along with a short cover letter (1 page maximum), transcript (unofficial acceptable), and a writing sample (20 pages or less) to the attention of Paula Lee, Trial Attorney, via email only at firstname.lastname@example.org.

 Office of Aviation Enforcement and Proceedings

-The Office of Aviation Enforcement and Proceedings, U. S. Department of Transportation, has unpaid legal clinical internships available for each semester and during the summer.
+The Office of Aviation Enforcement and Proceedings has unpaid legal clinical internships available for each semester and during the summer.
 The internships may be with or without academic credit.
-The Office of Aviation Enforcement and Proceedings, including its Aviation Consumer Protection Division, monitors compliance with and investigates violations of the Department's aviation economic requirements on behalf of its client, the Secretary of Transportation.
-Where necessary it pursues enforcement action, which may be in the nature of warning letters or more formal action, such as consent orders or administrative litigation to impose cease and desist provisions and civil penalties on those who violate DOT authorizing statutes or the regulations and orders issued thereunder.
-The office may also seek injunctive relief in U.S. District Courts.
-The office also provides legal review and investigative support to the Office of Aviation Analysis on initial and continuing fitness matters of airline applicants and airlines, respectively, and acts as Public Counsel in hearing cases involving fitness, international aviation carrier selection proceedings, and other matters as assigned by the Secretary.
+The Office monitors compliance with and investigates violations of aviation statutes and regulations related to consumer protection, civil rights, and economic licensing.
+Where necessary, the Office pursues enforcement action, which may be in the nature of warning letters or more formal action, such as consent orders or administrative litigation to impose cease and desist provisions and civil penalties.
+The Office may also seek injunctive relief in U.S. District Courts.
+Additionally, the Office develops and issues various rules regulating air carriers and ticket agents.

 Center for Alternative Dispute Resolution